 This free spring poem from LMB Literacy is perfect to use as a read aloud to students, in a fluency center, or to hang up on the wall.
-Included with the poem freebie are a word search and a page for students to create an illustration based on the poem.
+Included with the poem freebie are a word search and a page for students to create an illustration.

 MORE SPRING FREEBIES:

 - Spring vocabulary cards (used as calling cards for the Bingo game above) are great to use for a word ring in a spring writing center, to print 2 copies to make a matching game, or to hang on the wall in a writing center display.

 - Spring word search using spring vocabulary words (1 of 2 levels in the full pack).